 I have 19 years university teaching experience and have taught across all undergraduate levels as well as at post-graduate level.

 I currently teach Psychological Research Methods and statistics and lead the research methods teaching team.

-I am module leader for PSY303: Advanced Research Design and Analysis, PSY308: Biological Influences on Behaviour in Humans and Non-humans and PSY410: Psychology Honours Project.
+I am module leader for PSY303: Advanced Research Design and Analysis and PSY410: Psychology Honours Project.

 I have supervised over 100 project students so far (three students have had their work published and five student projects have contributed to conference presentations).